1985

 Line-up ‘Slippin’ And Slidin’’: BW (bass)/Jimmy Page (gtr)/Paul Rodgers

-(voc)/Andy Fairweather-Low (bass)/Geraint Watkins (p)/Henry
+(voc)/Andy Fairweather Low (bass)/Geraint Watkins (p)/Henry

-Spinett (dr)
+Spinetti (dr)

-Line-up ‘Saturday Night’: BW (bass, perc)/CW (dr)/Andy Fairweather-Low
+Line-up ‘Saturday Night’: BW (bass, perc)/CW (dr)/Andy Fairweather Low

 (gtr, perc)/Mickey Gee (gtr)/Geraint Watkins (voc, org, p)/Willie